Thomas Cavendish's circumnavigation: Concepción, Arica and Paita

-The Englishmen steered north toward Mocha Island, which they sighted on 24 March 1587 – by the end of the month they had arrived at Quintero, having overshot Valparaiso a place which they intended to stop at.
+The Englishmen steered north toward Mocha Island, which they sighted on 24 March 1587 – by the end of the month they had arrived at Quintero, having overshot Valparaíso, a place which they intended to stop at.
 They anchored just off Concepción; here they had an encounter with Spaniards on horseback, but they only watched the English from a distance.
 Cavendish travelled some eight miles inland, declaring the valley area to be 'very fruitful'.
 Tomé Hernandez was sent to parley with the local population but this turned out to be a betrayal as he instead made his escape.
 He warned the local Spanish inhabitants, who grouped together numbering nearly 200 then launched an ambush on the English whilst they were collecting water.
 The Spanish were eventually driven off with the loss of twenty four men, but not before the English had lost seven men killed and nine captured.
 Cavendish however stayed in Quintero Bay before leaving 5 April heading towards the port of Arica and entering the tropic zone.